Everything You Need to Know About Crocus

 How and when should crocus bulbs be planted?

-Insert the bulbs to a depth of around 8cm (3in) and space a similar distance apart.
+I usually insert the bulbs to a depth of around 5-8cm (2-3in) and space a similar distance apart, and I’ve had a good success rate with very few losses.

-Crocus plants cope with plant competition from other plants of a similar size so they can be grown in mixed borders and hanging baskets.
+From what I can tell, crocus plants cope with competition from other plants of a similar size, so they can be grown in mixed borders and hanging baskets.

 Are there any pests and diseases?